Will of the People (song): Writing and composition

 "Will of the People" has been described as an "anthemic" glam rock song, also featuring traits of progressive rock.
 Rhythmically, the song has been compared to "The Beautiful People" by Marilyn Manson and "Summertime Blues" by Eddie Cochran.
-The song commences with a crowd repeatedly chanting "the will of the people"; this is a feature that is repeated throughout the track, forming both the song's bridge and the backing vocals to the choruses.
+In a direct lift of the hook from "The Beautiful People", a crowd repeatedly chants "the will of the people" throughout the track, forming both the song's bridge and the backing vocals to the choruses.

 Lyrically, the song is an anti-establishment protest song, similarly to previous Muse single "Compliance"; however, in contrast to the gaslighting nature of the previous single attempting to convince the listener that the oppressor is the one in the right, the lyrics of "Will of the People" are from the perspective of the victim, calling for direct action to be taken against the oppressor.
 The song is intended to be a "populist parody, almost the antithesis to 'Uprising'," another Muse song with a similar anti-establishment theme that instead "[takes] it seriously."